shahedhossain/extjs-mvc-example/README.md

 extjs-mvc-example
 =================

-Updated nested-loading example from ExtJS
+Updated nested-loading example from ExtJS.

+Put this project in the same parent directory as your ExtJS 4.1 download. eg Downloads/extjs, and Downloads/extjs-mvc-example

 A problem with the original example is that it loads all the book data in a single request into the Books store, which isn't practical with a real app because it will be too much data.